stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 ``osd_scrub_min_interval``

-:Description: The minimal interval in seconds for scrubbing the Ceph OSD Daemon
+:Description: The minimal interval in seconds for scrubbing the Stone OSD Daemon
-              when the Ceph Storage Cluster load is low.
+              when the Stone Storage Cluster load is low.

 :Type: Float
 :Default: Once per day. ``24*60*60``